 Oregon's Economy: Wages

-businesses earned an average of $735 in weekly wages in 2011, which is below the national average earnings of $802 per week.
+businesses earned an average of $759 in weekly earnings in 2013, which is below the national average earnings of $825 per week.

 Oregon workers earned an annual average of $45,010 in 2013, but the pay workers earn can vary widely by industry.
 The average annual pay in the information industry was $67,308, the most of any broad sector, followed by manufacturing ($61,852) and financial activities ($58,003).
 The lowest earnings were at jobs in leisure and hospitality, where pay averaged $18,138 per year.

 Of course, the average wage for an industry does not reveal how many low- or high-wage jobs are in an industry.
 Roughly 17 percent of Oregon jobs have an average wage of less than $10 per hour, and another 26 percent are between $10 and $15 per hour.
 This suggests that more than half of all jobs pay at least $15 per hour.